tilo/embedded_localization/README.md

 [![codecov](https://codecov.io/gh/tilo/embedded_localization/graph/badge.svg?token=MX3ULB0S1Y)](https://codecov.io/gh/tilo/embedded_localization) [![Gem Version](https://badge.fury.io/rb/embedded_localization.svg)](http://badge.fury.io/rb/embedded_localization)

-`embedded_localization` allows you to store your translations directly in the same record.
+`embedded_localization` allows you to store your translations directly insight each record.

-`embedded_localization` is compatible with Rails 6.x, 7.x, and adds model translations to ActiveRecord.  `embedded_localization` is compatible with and builds on the new [I18n API in Ruby on Rails](http://guides.rubyonrails.org/i18n.html)
+`embedded_localization` is compatible with Rails 6.x, 7.x, and adds model translations to ActiveRecord, and is compatible with and builds on the [I18n API in Ruby on Rails](http://guides.rubyonrails.org/i18n.html)

-`embedded_localization` is very lightweight, and allows you to transparently store translations of attributes right inside each record — no extra database tables needed to store the localization data!
+`embedded_localization` is very lightweight, and allows you to transparently store multiple translations of attributes right inside each record — no extra database tables needed to store the localization data!
 Make sure that your database default encoding is UTF-8 or UFT-16.

 Model translations with `embedded_localization` use default ActiveRecord features and do not limit any ActiveRecord functionality.